KKW557/BridgingAnalyzer-Reborn/README.md

 BridgingAnalyzer-Reborn is a Spigot plugin designed for bridging practice in Minecraft.
 It is a fork of [BridgingAnalyzer](https://github.com/SakuraKoi/BridgingAnalyzer) plugin, with added features such as customizable parameters and translation files.
-For the block skin: [ItemSkin](https://github.com/KKW557/ItemSkin)

 ## FAQ